 - Step 1: Go to your Google Forms document, and select the plus sign from the side menu to add a new question.

 - Step 2: Type something like, “Add your initials here to indicate you’ve read this form and agree with it” or “By selecting ‘Yes,’ you indicate you agree with these terms and conditions.”

-- Step 3: As you’re typing, Google Forms will likely identify the kind of question you’re writing, making it easy to select the kind of answer you expect.
+- Step 3: As you’re typing, Google Forms will likely identify the question you’re writing, making it easy to select the kind of answer you expect.

-- Step 4: Save the changes, and fill out the Google Form yourself to test and make sure it’s fully functional.
+- Step 4: Save the changes, and complete the Google Form to test and make sure it’s fully functional.

 - Step 5: Send your online forms to your signees.

 Here are the upsides of adding a signature field in Google Forms by asking the user to type their name: